The Pursuit of Happiness: A Personal Exploration

 The People Around You Shape Your Happiness

-Relationships are crucial for well-being and happiness - think back to the 75 year Harvard study on human happiness.
+Relationships are crucial for well-being and happiness - think back to the 80 year Harvard study on human happiness.
 By relationships, we mean deep, meaningful and personal connections - not your Facebook acquaintances.
-It’s important to eliminate toxic relationships—those filled with envy, negativity, or draining energy—and focus on investing in people who truly nourish your heart, soul, and intellect.
+Eliminating toxic relationships—those filled with envy, negativity, or draining energy—and focus on investing in people who truly nourish your heart, soul, and intellect.
 These are the individuals who leave you feeling energised after a conversation, who lift you up rather than weigh you down.
 These are the people you can’t wait to call, the ones who make you excited to connect, because their presence in your life feels like a true source of support, inspiration, and positivity.
 Think about your personal network, identify those relationships that you should invest in.
 As the saying goes, “You are the sum of the people you surround yourself with”.
 I cannot stress how powerful this exercise is in one’s life.

 Reconnecting with Nature: A Source of Inner Peace